Postdoctoral Scholars

 Professional Development

-Stanford’s Office of Postdoctoral Affairs provides professional development and administrative support to postdoctoral scholars and the more than 800 faculty with whom they train.
-Key programs are directed at early training plans, teaching and grant writing.
-The Designing Your Postdoc curriculum is adapted from the d.school’s Designing Your Life work and helps new postdocs maximize their training at Stanford.
-A Postdoc Teaching Certificate requires roughly 100 hours of training in both required and elective classes and workshops that provide a framework for thinking about, preparing for and practicing teaching.
-The Biosciences Grant Writing Academy is a key collaborator that supports postdocs in writing fellowship and career development proposals.
+Stanford’s Office of Postdoctoral Affairs provides professional development and administrative support to postdoctoral scholars and the more than 950 faculty with whom they train.
+Key programs support early training plans, teaching, mentoring, and grant writing.
+The Designing Your Postdoc curriculum helps new postdocs maximize their training at Stanford through design thinking.
+The Postdoc Teaching Certificate provides a framework for thinking about, preparing for, and practicing teaching.
+The new Postdoc Mentoring Certificate amplifies mentoring training through Mentoring Coaches and nucleates a community of postdocs who are expanding their mentoring skills.
+The Stanford Grant Writing Academy is a key collaborator supporting postdocs writing fellowship and career development proposals.

 Community